Nomura's jellyfish: Uses

-Since the recent increase in blooms, research has been underway to find uses for the Nomura’s jellyfish.
+Since the recent increase in blooms, research has been underway to find uses for Nomura's jellyfish.
 Each year this species costs Japanese fisheries serious damage and so an economic solution may be found in converting this invasion into a resource.

 As food

 The Japanese company Tango Jersey Dairy produces a vanilla and jellyfish ice cream using Nomura's jellyfish.
-Consuming echizen kurage is potentially dangerous if the toxic part is not thoroughly cleaned and cooked.
+Consuming Echizen Kurage is potentially dangerous if the toxic part is not thoroughly cleaned and cooked.

 Medical

-One study sought to use the mucin of the Nomura’s jellyfish to treat joint disease such as osteoarthritis.
+One patent suggested the use of mucin of the Nomura's jellyfish to treat joint diseases such as osteoarthritis, although clinical data are lacking.
+Although more research in the field is required, in recent cancer related studies it has been shown that Nemopilema nomurai jellyfish venom (NnV) can inhibit epithelial-mesenchymal transition (EMT) in HepG2 cells.
+EMT aids in the early stages of metastasis, which is most commonly seen in cancer, and causes the cells to develop cancer like properties.
+The study conducted showed that when cells with EMT were treated with NnV, it had a hindering effect on the EMT and the cancer like properties of the cells.

 Agriculture

 Like many invasive species, such as the cane toad, a simple solution is to take the species and convert them into fertilizer.
-Another study aimed at using an aqueous methanol extract of dried medusa to inhibit the growth of weed seedlings when added to soil.
+Another study aimed at using an aqueous methanol extract of dried medusa to inhibit the growth of weed seedlings when added to the soil.